nara-l/serverless-mini-project/README.md

 To delete the API we created, in API gateway console, under APIs, select "DynamoDBOperations" API, click "Actions", then "Delete"

 ![Delete API](./images/delete-api.jpg)

+# TODO:
+1. Add security: Add Authorization jwt to calls
+2. What else?